taoteh1221/Slideshow_Crypto_Ticker/README.txt

 /home/pi/dfd-crypto-ticker/scripts/start-chromium.bash

-If you have a "goodtft LCD-show" device and you auto-installed it's drivers during installation, you can switch between the LCD and your normal monitor by running the command (in /home/pi/):
+If you have a "goodtft LCD-show" LCD screen and you auto-installed it's drivers during installation, you can now switch between the LCD and your normal monitor by running the command (in /home/pi/):

 ./display